 For some reason, such as a test or for maintenance purposes, you can do a failover manually.
 To perform this, open the Failover Cluster Manager tool (the same used on step 2), right-click over the role name (in our case “SQL Server (DB)” and then select the “Move” option.
 Two options will be shown — the first “Best Possible Node” and the second one “Select Node…” Both are valid, but the second gives you the chance to choose the node to move the Role, which is useful when you have more than two nodes.

 That’s it for today.
 I will be back soon with the last part of this series, talking about MS DTC on clustered instances.

-- Step-by-step installation of a SQL Server 2012 Clustered Instance – Part 2
+Then find the second blog post in this series, Step-by-Step Installation of a SQL Server 2012 Clustered Instance — Part 2.

-- Step-by-step installation of a SQL Server 2012 Clustered Instance – Part 4
+Finally, find the fourth blog post in this series, Step-by-Step Installation of a SQL Server 2012 Clustered Instance — Part 4.

 Pythian is a global leader in data consulting and managed services.
 We specialize in optimizing and managing mission-critical data systems, combining the world’s leading data experts with advanced, secure service delivery.
 Learn more about Pythian’s Microsoft SQL Server expertise or check out some more SQL Server-related blog posts